HHHHHMMMM/spdf/README.md

 - Multi page layout (Stich PDF pages together) support x rows y columns and custom page sizing
 - Fill forms manually or automatically

-### Q2: Why is my application downloading .htm files?

-This is an issue caused commonly by your NGINX configuration.
-The default file upload size for NGINX is 1MB, you need to add the following in your Nginx sites-available file. ``client_max_body_size SIZE;`` Where "SIZE" is 50M for example for 50MB files.

-### Q3: Why is my download timing out

-NGINX has timeout values by default so if you are running Stirling-PDF behind NGINX you may need to set a timeout value such as adding the config ``proxy_read_timeout 3600;``